The Proud Boys providing security at South Dakota political gatherings isn’t going to be a thing, is it?

 In the realm of politics, I believe there are 20% who are always with you, 20% who will never support you, making it your job to convince the 60% in the middle that you provide better leadership than the other person or group.
 So, when there’s a rally with that kind of imagery, it might make it more challenging to convince that 60% that you share their beliefs and gain their trust to lead South Dakota.
 You actually have to convince the soccer moms and state workers to vote for you along with the local gun club members.

-You have to believe that this was as much an aberration in Sioux Falls as the attack on the US Capitol was yesterday.
+I have to believe that the need for this kind of thing in a Sioux Falls bandshell is as much an aberration as the attack on the US Capitol was yesterday.

 Or at least, we can hope.